-This setup works well most of the times, allowing iPhone users to send Free and unlimited iMessages to other Apple device users.
+This setup works well most of the times, allowing iPhone users to send Unlimited Free iMessages to Apple device users.

-- Recipient is not using an Apple Device
+- The Recipient is no longer using an Apple Device

 - Recipient has turned OFF iMessage

-- Recipient’s Phone is not connected to Internet
+- Recipient’s Phone is not connected to the Internet

 - Apple Servers are having a problem

-How to Know Whether iPhone is Sending iMessage or SMS Message
+How to Check Whether iPhone is Sending iMessage or SMS Text Message

-Even before the message is sent from your iPhone, you can know whether your message is going as a free iMessage or paid SMS Message.
+Even before the message is sent from iPhone, you can check to confirm whether the Message is going as an iMessage or paid SMS Text Message.

-2. Tap on the Compose icon located at the top right corner of your screen to start a new Message.
+1. Open the Messages App and tap on the Compose icon to start a new Message.

-Make Sure iPhone Sends iMessage and Not SMS
+How to Make Sure iPhone Sends iMessage and Not SMS Text Message

-2. On the Messages screen, disable the option for Send as SMS by moving the toggle to OFF position.
+1. Go to Settings > Messages and disable Send as SMS option by moving the toggle to OFF position.

-Disabling “Send as SMS” option, does not prevent you from sending Paid SMS/MMS Messages using your Carriers SMS messaging plan.
+Disabling “Send as SMS” option, does not prevent you from sending Paid SMS Text Messages to Android Phone users.

 2. Check Apple ID Email Address